chrisjchandler/Cert-Log-Scraper/README.md

 This tool connects to CertStream, a real-time feed of newly issued SSL/TLS certificates, and monitors for any new certificates that match domain names in the specified zones.
 The tool captures and logs relevant certificate information and writes any matches to an output file for further review and analysis.

 ## How It Works
 1. **Load Zones**: The tool first loads a list of domains/zones from a `zones.json` file.
-These domains represent the zones that are under management and require monitoring.
+These domains represent the zones that and require monitoring.

 2. **Connect to CertStream**: The tool connects to CertStream, a real-time feed of new SSL/TLS certificates, to receive a continuous stream of certificate updates.